-Now, you might be wondering why it’s so important to know how to get rid of hemorrhoids, especially if you’ve never experienced the symptoms before.
+Now, you might be wondering why it’s so important to know how to get rid of hemorrhoids, especially if you’ve never experienced hemorrhoid symptoms before.
 Well, it’s because no one is immune to hemorrhoids.

-I bet you didn’t you know that we all have hemorrhoids, but it’s true.
+I bet you didn’t know that we all have hemorrhoids, but it’s true.
 Hemorrhoids are normal cushions of tissue that are filled with blood vessels and found at the end of the rectum, just inside the anus.
 Together with a circular muscle called the anal sphincter, hemorrhoids help control bowel movement.
 When people say that they “have hemorrhoids,” what they really mean is that their hemorrhoids have become enlarged.
 Enlarged hemorrhoids are often associated with symptoms such as itching, mucus discharge or bleeding.
 Bleeding happens when hard stool damages the thin walls of the blood vessels in hemorrhoids.

-Swollen hemorrhoids might come out of the anus and can then be seen as soft lumps of tissue.
+Swollen internal hemorrhoids might come out of the anus and can then be seen as soft lumps of tissue.
 These are called protruding or prolapsed hemorrhoids.
 Larger hemorrhoids can make it feel like something is pushing against the anus, which can make sitting very uncomfortable.
 (13)